pqabelian/abec/docs/Abec User Manual.md

 abec
 ```

-Then press control+C to shutdown it.
+Then press control+C to shut down abec.

 You can find configuration file named *abec.conf* in **home directory** of the system.
 That is in